-• Elementary and Secondary: 1-5 day suspension or 1-3 days if on a Condensed Academic Term.
-The administration may make a recommendation for a long-term suspension

-- Required drug education class (failure to attend may result in additional days of suspension) - b.
-Prescription Medication All medication will be provided to the school nurse and properly stored.
-Without proper medical authorization, students shall not transport prescription or non-prescription medication to or from school or have medication in their possession at any time without meeting conditions prescribed by the Board. - 1.
-Possession or use of prescription medication without proper authorization: (Possession only; this does NOT include distribution).
+- Elementary and Secondary: 1-5 day suspension or 1-3 days if on a Condensed Academic Term.
+The administration may make a recommendation for a long-term suspension - Required drug education class (failure to attend may result in additional days of suspension for insubordination) - b.
+Prescription Medication All prescription medication will be provided to the school nurse and properly stored, unless the student possesses properly approved self-carry documentation.
+Without proper medical authorization, students shall not transport prescription medication to or from school or have such medication in their possession at any time without meeting conditions prescribed by the Board. - 1.
+Possession or use of prescription medication without proper authorization: (Possession and use only; this does NOT include distribution).
 Upon arrival to school, the student must secure provide the medication immediately to a school staff member.
 Failing to do so is a violation of this rule.

-Elementary and Secondary:
+• Elementary and Secondary:

 - First Offense 0-3 day suspension or 0-2 days if on a Condensed Academic Term.
-Required drug education class (failure to attend may result in additional days of suspension) - Second Offense 0-5 day suspension or 0-3 days if on a Condensed Academic Term.
-Required drug education class (failure to attend may result in additional days of suspension)

-2. Under the Influence of prescription medication without proper authorization
+Required drug education class (failure to attend may result in additional days of suspension for insubordination) - Second Offense 0-5 day suspension or 0-3 days if on a Condensed Academic Term.
+Required drug education class (failure to attend may result in additional days of suspension for insubordination) - 2.
+Under the Influence of prescription medication without proper authorization - Elementary and Secondary: 0 5 day suspension or 0- 3 days if on a Condensed Academic Term.

-- Elementary and Secondary: 0 5 day suspension or 0- 3 days if on a Condensed Academic Term. - Required drug education class (failure to attend may result in additional days of suspension) - Suspension is not warranted when a student comes to campus under the influence when used in compliance with the directions of a valid prescription.
+- Required drug education class (failure to attend may result in additional days of suspension for insubordination) - Suspension is not warranted when a student comes to campus under the influence when used in compliance with the directions of a valid prescription.